wwwwaaff/MUDA/README.md

 # MUDA
-codes for AAAI2022 paper "Representing Model Uncertainty through Data Augmentation in Deep Learning"
+codes for SDM22 paper "Capturing Model Uncertainty with Data Augmentation in Deep Learning"

+This repository will be updated soon.